 When he registered cyberdefense.com as his domain in 1997 there were four (4) references on the Internet (Altavista) to cyber defense.
 Today it is a million.
 A small claim of being ahead of time.

 Dr. Kallberg has been published in Joint Forces Quarterly, Strategic Studies Quarterly, Air and Space Power Journal, Military Review, IEEE IT-Professional, IEEE Security & Privacy, IEEE Technology & Society, and IEEE Access.

-Dr. Kallberg is on the editorial board for IEEE Access.
+Dr. Kallberg just ended a six-year term on the editorial board for IEEE Access.

 Read Jan Kallberg, Ph.D., the latest column in Fifth Domain (Defense News).

 IN MY OWN WORDS

 I spend quite a bit of time thinking about cyber five – ten years from now.
 I believe that beyond ten years are not accurate enough, and tend to be science fiction, and closer than five years is too close because it takes a few years to establish an argument that something matters and anchor it in large organizations.

 It is easier said than done to look five-ten years ahead, so I have a methodology I have developed where I read and compare multiple information sources.
 I also try to stay away from being engaged and submerge myself in too many current issues and microdetails, but instead, I try to see trends, directions, and developments.
 What’s next?
 What is driving this?
 Who has something to gain?
 What is at stake?